Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 git merge branch-name
 ```

-- That is called a "Fast Forward Merge", and that is what you will see in the terminal
+- That is called a "Fast Forward Merge", and that is what you will see in the terminal - no merge commit is needed with fast forward merges
 - A fast forward merge is a simpler merge to perform - when nothing has been changed on `main` so you just merge in the changes from the new branch
 - All git does is move the `HEAD` pointer up the number of commits
 - After the merge `branch-name` still exists and you can continue working on it